rlite/rlite/README.md

     $ git clone -b rlite https://github.com/vmaffione/buildroot
     $ cd buildroot
-    $ vi update.sh  # change the last line to use the local path of your local rlite repo
+    $ vi update.sh  # change the last line to specify the path of your local rlite repo
     $ ./update.sh   # step 8 (make buildroot image)

-Note that the first time you run the ./update.sh script, it will build a complete Linux system from sources, so it may take hours, depending on the speed of your internet connection.
+Note that the first time you run the ./update.sh script, it will download and build a complete GNU/Linux system from source; it may take hours, depending on the speed of your internet connection and the computing power of your machine.
 Subsequent invocations will only rebuild rlite, which does not usually take more than 40 seconds.
 The `update.sh` script will also copy the generated images to the `buildroot/` directory inside your rlite local repo.
 This is necessary to let the